-In music students focus on developing practical skills using various contemporary instruments such as guitar and keyboard.
+In Music, students focus on developing practical skills using various instruments such as hand drums, guitar and keyboard.

-Students are engaged through practical activities using instruments and technology in every lesson.
 Through class activities, students develop skills in theory, performance, composition, improvisation and listening.
 They use evidence from listening and analysis to interpret, rehearse and perform songs and instrumental pieces in unison and in parts, demonstrating technical and expressive skills.

-They use music terminology and symbols to recognise, describe and notate selected features of music.
+Students use terminology and symbols to recognise, describe and notate selected features of music.
 Students identify and analyse how the elements of music are used in different styles and apply this knowledge in their performances and compositions.

-Students develop the ability to read and write basic notation and apply that knowledge on guitar, keyboard and percussion instruments in a group context by covering Pop and Rock songs.
-They also discover what it takes to compose music for computer games by developing soundtracks on Bandlab and Garageband.
+Students develop the ability to read and write basic notation and apply that knowledge to guitar, keyboard and percussion instruments.
+They also discover what it takes to compose music for computer games by developing soundtracks on Bandlab or Garageband.